JohnCOsborne/sql-docs/docs/t-sql/statements/create-table-transact-sql.md

  Prefix local temporary table names with single number sign (#*table_name*), and prefix global temporary table names with a double number sign (##*table_name*).

- SQL statements reference the temporary table by using the value specified for *table_name* in the CREATE TABLE statement, for example####:
+ SQL statements reference the temporary table by using the value specified for *table_name* in the CREATE TABLE statement, for example:

 ```sql
 CREATE TABLE #MyTempTable (cola INT PRIMARY KEY);